 IRA contribution limits are currently set at $6,000 if you’re under age 50 or $7,000 for those 50 and over.
 Divide your planned IRA contribution by 12, then set up an automatic monthly contribution from your checking account to your IRA account.
 You have until Tax Day of the following year to make contributions for the previous year.

 A lot of people make a lump sum IRA contribution, but it’s a good idea to plan if you’re not able to make a big deposit.
 If you start in January, your IRA will be fully funded by the end of the year with no lump sum required.

 If you need to open an IRA, here are some of the best IRA options.

 Comparing your net worth from one year to the next is the best way to know if you’re moving in the right direction.
-If you aren’t happy with where your net worth is going, this is the time to make changes.
-You need to get net worth tracking into operation, and you can check out Personal Capital’s free tool for this purpose.
+It can prove you’re on the right track or be a sobering reminder to get back on budget.